velis74/django-project-base/docs/user-profile.md

 |--|--|
 |<table> <tr><th>Column 1</th><th>Column 2</th></tr><tr><td>Row 1 Column 1</td><td>Row 1 Column 2</td></tr> </table> | <table> <tr><th>Column 2</th><th>Column 1</th></tr><tr><td>Row 1 Column 1</td><td>Row 1 Column 2</td></tr> </table>|

-We find user in User Profiles Table and with row action
+We find user in User Profiles Table and with row action(click on merge button) we add user to right-hand side table.
+When we add all users we want to merge to one account we click on merge button in "Users To Be Merged Table" header and when user logs in with one of the accounts in group we created then logic for merging users is executed.
+Function/logic for merging users is set with MERGE_USERS_HANDLER setting.

 ## Settings